CostaBru/knapsack/README.md

 1D and 2D knapsack algorithms were tested on rational numbers as input weights and constrains using the same dataset, and each weight was divided by 100 000.
 It also gives accurate result the same as for integer numbers.

-3D knapsack was tested along with classic DP solver on integer values.
+N dimension knapsack was tested along with classic 2 dimensional DP solver on integer values.
+It also was tested using rational numbers on one dimension dataset.
 It is also seeming to work well.

-Partition algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/
+N way sum partition algorithm was tested by Leetcode test dataset https://leetcode.com/problems/partition-to-k-equal-sum-subsets/, and by testcases created by integer partition generator up to 14 000 items in the set and up to 2000 partitions.
+First time heuristics made works fine in 99% percent cases; for worst case where a lot of duplicates are present in given set the algorithm needs 1 optimization in avarage and up to 4 optimization iterations for some cases.

 # Conclusion

-Since 3D knapsack and 2D knapsack on rational numbers are NP complete in strong sense and the algorithm described solved that problems using polynomial time and space, I can consider, with care, that NP = P at least for weak NP problems which optimal solutions are exists in subset, that can be calculated using commutative, associative and inversing math operation, like addition and subtraction, or multiplication and division.
+Since, N dimension knapsack and 2D knapsack on rational numbers are NP complete in strong sense and the algorithm described solved that problems using polynomial time and space, I can consider, with care, that NP = P at least for weak NP problems which optimal solutions are exists in subset, that can be calculated using commutative, associative and inversing math operation, like addition and subtraction, or multiplication and division.

 # Further work

 Investigate possibility of such enhancements for other kinds of problems that have known pseudo polynomial complexity and can be solved in dynamic programing way.
+Provide a proof that 3 Partiton problem can be solved by knapsack using polynomial time and space.

 # References